Natural Solutions to Climate Change in the Pacific Islands Region: Implementing Ecosystem-based Adaptation

 Objective and activities

 PEBACC (Pacific Ecosystem-based Adaptation to Climate Change) is a five year project implemented in three Pacific island countries (Fiji, Solomon Islands and Vanuatu) to explore and promote ecosystem-based options for adapting to climate change.
-The intended outcome of the PEBACC (Pacific Ecosystem-based Adaptation to Climate Change) project is that EbA is integrated into development, climate change adaptation responses, and natural resource management policy and planning processes in three Pacific island countries providing replicable models for other countries in the region.
-Using a holistic approach, the project identifies the threats (climatic and non-climatic) to vital ecosystem services, for example rising sea levels or water course pollution.
-Maintaining ecosystem services is the foundation for successful adaptation to climate change.
-In order to counter these threats, the project fosters the development of alternative sources of income and supports the implementation of EbA measures that conserve ecosystems and increase people’s resilience to the consequences of climate change.
+The intended outcome of the project is that ecosystem-based adaptation (EbA) is integrated into development, climate change adaptation responses, and natural resource management policy and planning processes in three Pacific island countries providing replicable models for other countries in the region.
+Using a holistic approach, the project identifies the threats (climatic and non-climatic) to vital ecosystem services and in order to counter these threats supports the implementation of EbA measures that conserve ecosystems and increase people’s resilience to the consequences of climate change.
 Acquired knowledge is systematically documented and disseminated in the Pacific Region.

 State of implementation/results

-- The project sites are: Macuata province and Taveuni island (Fiji), Port-Vila and Tanna island (Vanuatu), Honiara and Wagina (Solomon Islands).
+- Project sites are: Macuata province and Taveuni Island in Fiji; Port Vila and Tanna Island in Vanuatu; Honiara and Wagina Island in Solomon Islands.